MichaelKreutz/rebalancing-service/README.md

 However the example in the challenge does not suggest that it should be zero sum games..
 * `customers.csv` conatains pairwise disjoint `customerId` values

-## Limits/Potential refactorings
+## Limits/Potential improvements
 * extract common logic in `CustomerImporter` and `StrategyImporter`?
 * implement retry if client requests fail within 5xx range
 * decouple csv import and processing
 * provide scheduled cron job to automate the rebalancing process to exactly once per day
 * persist customer portfolios of failed calls to FPS `/execute` and retry with a scheduled job
-* publish outcome of processing to an event to some topic after the processing such that a client of `/rebalance` endpoint can get information
+* publish outcome of processing as an event to some topic after the processing such that a client of `/rebalance` endpoint can get information
 * offer API documentation over swagger API
 * dockerize application
+* evaluate if application should be done in a more reactive manner